vcuspinera/vcuspinera.github.io/_pages/about.md

 Something about me, is that when I am stressed, thoughtful, happy or sad, I really enjoy cooking.
 I am also interested in the crossover between Economy and Arts.
 And nothing relaxes me more than swimming.

-I am happy to share my tougths and personal projects in this site.
+I am happy to share my thoughts and personal projects in this site.
 Feel free to drop me a line anytime.

 <center>
 <img src="/images/vic&pam_ubc.jpg" alt="cohort" width="50%" height="50%"/>